emer/axon/examples/mpi/README.md

 # General tips for MPI usage

 * **MOST IMPORTANT:** all procs *must* remain *completely* synchronized in terms of when they call MPI functions -- these functions will block until all procs have called the same function.
 The default behavior of setting a saved random number seed for all procs should ensure this.
 But you also need to make sure that the same random permutation of item lists, etc takes place across all nodes.
-The `empi.FixedTable` environment does this for the case of a table with a set of patterns.
+The `tensormpi.FixedTable` environment does this for the case of a table with a set of patterns.

 * Any logs recording below the Epoch level need to be sync'd across nodes before aggregating data at the Epoch level, using `ss.Logs.MPIGatherTableRows(mode, etime.Trial, ss.Comm)`.